drci-foch/pulmo-cristal/README.md

 ## Acknowledgments

 - This project was developed for pulmonary transplantation research at Hôpital Foch
-- Special thanks to the DRCI (Département de la Recherche Clinique et de l'Innovation)
+- Special thanks to Edouard Sage & Antoine Roux.